spyder-ide/spyder/external-deps/python-lsp-server/README.md

 ```
 pip install python-lsp-server
 ```
+This will expose the command `pylsp` on your PATH.
+Confirm that installation succeeded by running `pylsp --help`.

 If the respective dependencies are found, the following optional providers will be enabled:
 - [Rope](https://github.com/python-rope/rope) for Completions and renaming